Articles

 The Battle Continues.

-Despite the advantage, San Diego struck back in the final 20 minutes.
-Substitute Marcus Ingvartsen equalized in the 70th minute before Anders Dreier converted a breakaway chance in the 77th to complete the comeback.
+San Diego found another gear in the final 20 minutes.
+Substitute Marcus Ingvartsen pulled the visitors level in the 70th minute, and just seven minutes later, Anders Dreier broke in behind and finished a counterattack to complete the comeback.

 Read More